 My good friend and colleague Louise Hay attributed her cervical cancer to her own anger and resentment about being raped as a child.
 She healed herself by letting go of this long-held emotional pattern.
 By the way, the Fourth Chakra, or “high heart” and the Second Chakra – home to the female sexual organs, also called the “low heart” – are uniquely interrelated.
 While the energy patterns of breast cancer and cancers of the uterus and cervix are different, when the low heart energy is blocked through rape, abuse, or being taught that “nice girls” don’t enjoy sex, the high heart is also affected.

-Healing Your Fourth Chakra
+8 Ways to Heal Your Fourth Chakra

 When Fourth Chakra energy is not flowing, everyone suffers.
 Fortunately, there are many simple ways you can increase your Fourth Chakra energy and promote healthy breasts and overall physical and emotional health.

 Here are some ways to promote Fourth Chakra health:

 - Move your body.
 Exercises that contract and relax your muscles promote the flow of lymph.
 Dynamic yoga poses such as camel pose, Tai Chi, and other forms of Eastern movement can be good to add to your exercise routine.
 Passive heart opening exercises where you lay on a tightly rolled blanket (cylinder shape) placed under your sacrum along your spine to your head are also good.